 The gate was closed at the end of the sixteenth century and then rebuilt for the “ornament and benefit of the city” in 1750, by order of Archbishop Ferdinando Romualdo Guiccioli, as shown by the epigraph above the arch.
 Damaged during World War II, it was restored to the form it still has today.

-Porta Gaza is entirely made of bricks except for some marble decorations, such as the cornice of the attic and of the two lateral wings, the capitals and the keystone of the arch that shows the monograms of Jesus and of the Virgin Mary.
+The door is made of brick, except for a few decorative elements in marble: the cornices of the attic and the two side wings, the capitals and the keystone of the arch, inside which are the monograms of Mary and Jesus.

 The base is made of white limestone and fossil limestone.
 A masonry crowning structure framed by a band made of another material, with the archbishop’s inscription in the centre, concludes the composition.